RadoslawG123/RemitlyInternshipTask/README.md

 ```

 If you want to terminate the index.ts script or any other .ts script, click **CTRL+C** while in the command line.

+5. **Parse SWIFT codes Data**
+   - The project also includes a **storeData.ts** script that parses the excel file and sends it to the database.
+   - While in the SwiftCodes folder you can run this script like this:
+     ```cmd
+     npx ts-node src/storeData.ts
+     ```